alpari01/buysell_backend/README.md

 ## What's this?
 **Backend** project for a http://buysell.hopto.org where people can buy and sell products.

+NB!
+This is only back-end part, there is a separate repository for front-end which is found here https://github.com/alpari01/buysell_frontend

 ## Technologies used
 - **Java JDK 17**, as programming language
 - Development environment suitable for the Java JDK (for example, **IntelliJ IDEA**)